Burnsedia/burnsedia.github.io/src/content/blog/Godot-for-Python-Programers.md

     pass
 ```

-both Python and Gdscript have optional static typing and you use them in the same way in functions
+Both Python and Gdscript have optional static typing and you use them in the same way in functions.

 ```python
 def foo(bar) -> None: